MMP for co-rank one foliations on threefolds: Introduction

 \subsection{Acknowledgements}

 Both the authors were funded by EPSRC.
 We would like to thank J. M\textsuperscript cKernan, M. McQuillan, J. V. Pereira and R. Svaldi for many useful discussions.
-The first author would like to thank the National Center for Theoretical Sciences in Taipei and Professor J.A.
-Chen for their generous hospitality, where some of the work for this paper was completed.
+We are particularly grateful to the referees for carefully reading the paper and to help us to improve the presentation of the paper considerably.
+The first author would like to thank the National Center for Theoretical Sciences in Taipei and Professor J. A. Chen for their generous hospitality, where some of the work for this paper was completed.